Eragon (film): Filming and visual effects

-Filming ended a month later in September, beginning the film's post-production stage, with Industrial Light and Magic creating the film's CGI.
+Filming ended a month later in September, beginning the film's visual effects and animation stage, provided by Industrial Light & Magic (ILM), Weta Digital and Cinesite to create the film's CGI.

-The decision was made later on in production to add feathers to the standard bat-like wings of the dragon Saphira.
+The decision was made later on in production to add feathers to the standard bat-like wings of the CGI dragon Saphira.
 The studio had been inspired by the Angel's wings in X-Men: The Last Stand.
 Jean Bolte, lead viewpaint artist for ILM on the film, calls them "skethers" (half-feathers, half-scales) and was inspired by the scales of the pangolin.
-It was eventually decided that Saphira's colors scheme should be subdued rather than vibrant in order to be more realistic.
+It was eventually decided that Saphira's colors scheme should be subdued rather than vibrant to be more realistic.

 Music

-The score for the film was composed by Patrick Doyle who also created the score of 2005's Harry Potter and the Goblet of Fire.
-Avril Lavigne also recorded the film's theme song, entitled "Keep Holding On", which was featured in the credits and on the soundtrack.
-The track was released as a single in 2006 (and later as a track on her 2007 album The Best Damn Thing) and reached 17 on Billboard Hot 100 singles chart in America.
+The score for the film was composed and produced by Patrick Doyle.
+Avril Lavigne recorded the film's theme song, "Keep Holding On", which was featured in the credits and on the soundtrack.
+The track was released as a single in 2006 and peaked at number 17 on the US Billboard Hot 100 singles chart.
+It was later included on her 2007 album The Best Damn Thing.